Companies use leverage because it can boost earnings, and that’s a good thing.

 They didn’t have enough surplus capital to support the amount of premiums they were writing, and when the stock market bubble burst both companies saw their too-small capital bases shrink even further, which led to rights issues, dividend cuts and so on.

 Amlin escaped that fate, but cut its equity exposure in September 2011 shortly after the 9/11 attack and focused instead on making money the old-fashioned way, through sound and profitable underwriting.

 So here is another simple rule of thumb to avoid insurance companies that are losing money on their core underwriting business:

-Don’t invest in an insurance company if its combined ratio is more than 99%
+- Don’t invest in an insurance company if its five-year average combined ratio is more than 95%

 Disclosure: I own shares in Standard Chartered, RSA, Amlin and Admiral (and I sold my Aviva shares at the start of 2014)